gregcorby/defi-cli-1/README.md

 # Quickstart

+### Interactive Mode

+Simply running defi-cli by double clicking will start it in interactive mode.

+### CLI Mode

 In Terminal (Linux/macOS) or CMD prompt (Windows) change your directory to where you downloaded defi-cli.

 ` cd ~/Downloads`